 If a customer has a question in store a salesperson is on the floor ready to answer them.
 However, an ecommerce disadvantage is that most businesses experience a delay responding to customer inquiries.
 The reality is most customers expect a response from a business within the hour on social media.
 If you delay in responding to their message, they can become angry and shop somewhere else instead.
 You need to be online 24/7.

 You can hire customer service representatives who are trained to make your customers happy via Upwork.
-Or you can work with a chatbot to help customers find their answer any time of the day or night.
-But all of this still doesn’t equate to a person who is able to look after each person, in person.
+Or you can work with a chatbot to help customers find their answers any time of the day or night.
+But all of this still doesn’t equate to a person who is able to look after each customer, face-to-face.

 Ecommerce Disadvantages #6: Physical Retail Is Still More Popular Despite Decline